lizzij/LearningCurve/project.md

 - move onto search options
 - prediction for likelihood of compound het

+## Inheritance search documentation
+*seqr* implements the following set of standard Mendelian inheritance methods to identify variants that segregate with a phenotype in a family
+- Recessive
+  - This method identifies genes with any evidence of recessive variation.
+It is the union of all variants returned by the homozygous recessive, x-linked recessive, and compound heterozygous methods.
+- Homozygous Recessive
+  - Finds variants where all affected individuals are Alt / Alt and each of their parents Heterozygous.
+- X-Linked Recessive
+  - Recessive inheritance on the X Chromosome.
+This is similar to the homozygous recessive search, but a proband's father must be homozygous reference.
+(This is how hemizygous genotypes are called by current variant calling methods.)
+- Compound Heterozygous
+  - Affected individual(s) have two heterozygous mutations in the same gene on opposite haplotypes.
+Unaffected individuals cannot have the same combination of alleles as affected individuals, or be homozygous alternate for any of the variants.
+If parents are not present, this method only searches for pairs of heterozygous variants; they may not be on different haplotypes.
+- De Novo/ Dominant
+  - Finds variants where all affected indivs have at least one alternate allele and all unaffected are homozygous reference.
+- Any Affected
+  - Finds variants where at least one affected individual has at least one alternate allele.
+- *Notes on inheritance searching:*
+  - *These methods rely on the affected status of individuals.
+Individuals with an Unknown phenotype will not be taken into consideration for genotype filters*
+  - *All methods assume complete penetrance*
+  - *seqr assumes unphased genotypes*

 ---

 # Project 2: Coding & None-coding Search